Gun Crazy: Plot

 Bart proclaims that he wants to abandon his life of crime.
 Laurie persuades him to participate in one last large robbery so that they can flee the country and live in peace and comfort.
 They take jobs at a meat-processing plant and devise detailed plans.
 When they rob the payroll department, the office manager pulls the burglar alarm and Laurie shoots her dead.
 While fleeing the plant, Laurie also kills a security guard.
 Bart does not realize that both victims are dead, but he later learns about it in the newspaper.
 Laurie discloses that she had killed a man in St. Louis during one of their holdups.
 She claims that these murders happened because her fear renders her unable to think clearly in the heat of the moment.

 To minimize the chance of being caught, Laurie and Bart separate, but they cannot bear to be away from each other.
 The FBI becomes involved in the pursuit, and Laurie and Bart become the targets of an intense manhunt.
 In California, Bart arranges for their passage to Mexico, but the FBI finds them in a dance hall.
 Forced to run, they leave all of their loot behind.
 With roadblocks everywhere, they jump on a train and disembark near Ruby's house.
 Clyde, now the local sheriff, notices that the house's curtains are drawn and that the children are not in school.
 He informs Dave, and they plead with Bart to surrender.
 Laurie and Bart instead flee to the mountains.
 Pursued by police dogs, they are surrounded in reed grass the next morning.
 In dense fog, Dave and Clyde approach to try to reason with them.
-When Bart sees that Laurie preparing to shoot them, he shoots her and is then killed by the police.
+When Bart sees that Laurie is preparing to shoot them, he shoots her and is then killed by the police.